-Using Phenylalanine as a nootropic helps fight chronic pain, improve mood and boost energy.
-It also helps in relief from anxiety, improves focus and boost motivation.
+Using Phenylalanine as a nootropic helps fight chronic pain, improves mood and boosts energy.
+It also helps in relief from anxiety, improves focus and boosts motivation.
 DL-Phenylalanine is used to help combat ADHD and Parkinson’s.

 Phenylalanine dosage is 500 mg up to 3-times per day.

-When phosphatidylcholine is used as a nootropic, it separates into choline and sphingomyelin in your brain.
-Choline is a precursor to the neurotransmitter acetylcholine.
+When Phosphatidylcholine is used as a nootropic, it separates into choline and sphingomyelin in your brain.
+Choline is needed for the synthesis of the neurotransmitter acetylcholine.
 And sphingomyelin helps in the development and protection of brain nerve cells.

-Phosphatidylserine (PS) is vital for the brain because the brain produces it.
-This phospholipid is found in all cells, but most highly concentrated in brain cell wall membranes.
+Phosphatidylserine (PS) is vital for the brain because this phospholipid is found in all cells, but most highly concentrated in brain cell wall membranes.

 Phosphatidylserine production declines as we age.
 And the reason why supplementation of this nootropic is so critical.